-Our 100% polyester sewing threads are engineered to deliver high seam strength and elongation as well as colour fastness in chlorinated water.
+Our 100% polyester sewing threads are engineered to deliver high seam strength and elongation as well as color fastness in chlorinated water.

-Approximate thread consumption for men's swimwear is 50 metres.
-For ladies' swimwear is 75 metres.
-For children's swimwear is 40 metres.
+Approximate thread consumption for men's swimwear is 50 meters.
+For ladies' swimwear is 75 meters.
+For children's swimwear is 40 meters.
 Alternative thread types may be used depending on required final quality.
 The thread size will determine the choice of needle size.

 For more information, check out our recommendations below.

 Contact one of our experts to find out more information.

 - The amount of load / demand placed on the seam